LP

 Notes

-• Y stacks future outcomes across selected horizons along the third dimension.
+Xis structured as [deterministic contemporaneous treatment lagged]Ystacks future outcomes across selected horizons along the third dimension.- Shape of

 Details